 Chris Deville of Stereogum wrote a review of the band Shinedown.
-What it actually did illustrated what not to do.
-It was superficial and filled with stereotypes.
+It wasn’t good and what it actually is exactly what you should not to do when writing one.
+That is to stereotype a band and to only research superficially.

 If someone recently came across the song “45” which came out in 2003 the first reaction is to believe that the song is about Trump?
 How does that even work?
 Shouldn’t the song get listened to first before a determination gets made?